alvinberthelot/workshop-functional-js-2/README.md

 Don't stress tests are written in file **_test/exercise1.test.js_** to explain the behaviour of the function.

-To implement with function, you should do in a functional way WITHOUT using Lodash.
+To implement the function, you should do in a functional way WITHOUT using Lodash.

 All tests should pass with success.